Discover What an Apprenticeship is: The Best Form of Education in Africa

 Conclusion on What is An Apprenticeship

 To conclude our subject, what is an Apprenticeship, we should say that it is the best way for a country to obtain a competent, skilled labour force.
-This approach can ensure African economies have individuals with the real skills needed in trade and contribute to modernising their economies.
+This approach can ensure that African economies have individuals with the real skills needed for trade and contribute to modernising them.
 Africa needs competent individuals with skills, not simply academic certificates.